jexxa-projects/JexxaTutorials/ContractManagement/README.md

 In general, you should use an `IObjectStore` in following scenarios:

 *   You need several ways to request managed objects and
-*   the lifetime of the managed objects is high, so that the amount of managed objects will continuously increase.
+*   the lifetime of the managed objects is high, so that the number of managed objects will continuously increase.
 *   The metadata to find objects is fixed and will not change over time.

 At first thought, the last requirement sounds like a severe restriction.
 Especially this kind of change typically happens some time after the software is in production.
-But please keep in mind that your application core is protected by your application specific interface.
+But please keep in mind that your application core is protected by your application-specific interface.
 So changing the implementation will not affect the application core itself.
-If a change request occurs, you have a lot of knowledge based from production and other change requests which underlying technology or database stack should be used.
+If a change request occurs, you have a lot of knowledge based on production and other change requests which underlying technology or database stack should be used.
 Now it is the right point in time to switch to a specific implementation without using a specific strategy or to provide your own strategy using technologies such as liquibase for versioning your database schema.